Imperial Crown of Empress Go-Sakuramachi: Features

-The lower part of the gilt-bronze openwork (oshikazura) is engraved with lines in the design of manji tsunagi (万字繋ぎ, lit. 'a series of swastikas').
+The lower part of the gilt-bronze openwork (oshikazura) is engraved with lines in the design of manji-tsunagi (万字繋ぎ, lit. 'swastika chain').
 The manji tsunagi was a new design popular in Japan during the Edo period (1603–1867), and was often used in the patterns of figured satin imported from China.
 The edge and back of the crown are covered with Japanese brocade with a design of waterfowl nests and checkered patterns (窼霰, kani arare).

 The openwork carving with arabesque design is mountain-shaped, and 10 pieces are connected to form a ring, which is also similar to the crown of the seated statue of Tōfukumonin.

 The front of the oshikazura is adorned with three three-dimensional five-petaled floral ornaments with a precious stone or coral in the center.
 On the left and right sides of them, two similar floral ornaments are attached to the tips of gilt bronze stems.
 Chains (瓔珞, yōraku) hang down from each side of the oshikazura.

 In the center of the hōkan crown stands a gilt-bronze rod, at the end of which is a sun-shaped ornament, and below it is an auspicious cloud ornament, elements not found on the seated statue of Tōfukumonin.

 A three-dimensional phoenix-shaped ornament is attached to the front of the crown.
 A chain is thought to have originally hung from the beak of the phoenix, but it seems to have been lost.